Party printer project

 The printer is a thermal Point-of-Sale (POS) printer, a.k.a. receipts printer at a checkout.

-It turns most of these receipt printers do around 200dpi (more is rarely useful for receipts), so it can do more than letters and barcodes, so with some care it can do a decent image.
+It turns most of these receipt printers do around 200dpi.
+Higher resolutions exist, but aren't all that common, as it's not that useful for receipts, and that is their only purpose.
+Still, 200dpi is can do more than letters and barcodes, so with some care it can do a decent image.

-one with a cutter is nice, though tear-off also has its charm
+- which is one with a cutter, though tear-off also has its charm

-I would recommend trying to find one with network interface, because serial interface is rather slower, and potentially finicky (particularly if you don't have proper flow control, networking comes down to 'open TCP connection and send data')
+- I would recommend trying to find one with network interface or USB, because just serial interface is rather slower, and potentially finicky (particularly if you don't have proper flow control.
+Whereas networking comes down to 'open TCP connection and send data and be done with it')

-• some creatively positioned plastic and wood for separation and positioning of all the parts
+- some creatively positioned plastic and wood to separate and positioning of all of that

 Alongside: